nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 Hosting
 ^^^^^^^^^^

-Hosting infrastructure is platform that is capable of running your machine learning application(s).
+Hosting infrastructure is the platform that is capable of running your machine learning application(s).
 Hosting is a separate block in this reference architecture to make you aware that you must make a number of choices.
 These choices concerning hosting your machine learning application can make or break your machine learning adventure.

 It is a must to make a clear distinguishing in: